THE PRESIDENT'S MONTHLY MESSAGE

 As I have gotten older, I have become acutely aware of how fast time passes.
 We are already in the 11th month of 2023.
 I realize we have to stop putting our focus on things that doesn't fulfill or serve us with purpose.

 As we enter into this November the month of Thanksgiving, we must surround ourselves with the people and the things that bring Joy and Happiness to our lives.
 We must remind ourselves to always be thankful for all the good and positive things in our lives.

 I want to thank each and everyone that participated and donated throughout the month of October for our Bernie Mac Legacy fundraising campaign.
 I'm always so grateful and thankful for your support and kindness.
 May your Thanksgiving be filled with love, kindness and gratefulness.

 Celebrating Champions Inside the Sarcoidosis Community.
-Today we would like to take the time to honor and celebratethe beautiful life and very powerful legacy of our Founder and Chairman, Emeritus Bernard J. McCullough, a.k.a Bernie Mac.
-Eleven years ago, on August 9th, we lost a very hard working man who established a beautiful and great legacy.
+Today we would like to take the time to honor and celebrate the beautiful life and very powerful legacy of our Founder and Chairman, Emeritus Bernard J. McCullough, a.k.a Bernie Mac.
+Fifteen years ago, on August 9th, we lost a very hard working man who established a beautiful and great legacy.
 That legacy is his family, filling the world with laughter through his comedic genius and lastly supporting sarcoidosis patients via The Bernie Mac Foundation.

 We are dedicated to a more thorough understanding of Sarcoidosis the disease, its impact on patients’ lives and current opinion regarding treatment.
 This international community of thought leaders, healthcare providers (researchers and clinicians) and patients will raise funds to support research and create education-based opportunities for patients and their families.